soxueren/atsd/api/data/properties/query.md

 ## Response

-An array of matching property records containing the following fields:
+An array of matching property objects containing the following fields:

 ### Fields